⚠️ This article is part of a knowledge-base refresh process. Until we’re through, please reach out to our Customer Success team for any questions. ⚠️

-Because the Visibility Score isolates SEO performance from other factors, like search seasonality or trends, monitoring its progression gives an accurate, real-time picture of how well the website ranks in Google for a list of keywords.
-Here are some tips of how to interpret the changes in Visibility and how to correlate them with other data available in the platform.
+Because Visibility isolates SEO performance from other factors, like search seasonality or trends, monitoring its progression gives an accurate, real-time picture of how well the website ranks in Google for a list of keywords.
+Here are some tips on how to interpret the changes in Visibility and how to correlate them with other data available on the platform.

-On the left side in the SEO Campaign module, you can have a first quick overview of how each of your keyword groups adjusted its Visibility Score.
+On the left side of the SEO Campaign module, you can have a first quick overview of how each of your keyword groups adjusted its Visibility.
 Note that all the changes refer to the selected timeframe, reflecting the rank fluctuations between its first and last dates.

 When you click on any of the Visibility changes, you can see detailed information about how that particular change was calculated.
 As it can be noticed in these explanations, the change in Visibility is mainly caused by rank fluctuations.
 However, slight changes might also come from adjustments in the average search volumes, which we refer to as search trends.

-It is easy to understand how the change in ranks affected the Visibility Score.
-The explanation box lists the five rank changes with the greatest impact in Visibility.
+It is easy to understand how the change in ranks affected Visibility.
+The explanation box lists the five rank changes with the greatest impact on Visibility.

 This information is particularly powerful when dealing with big keyword portfolios, because it takes the burden off of looking through hundreds or even thousands of rank changes, to figure out which one might be responsible for a traffic loss.

-A noteworthy observation is that the keywords are not sorted by how many ranks they gained, but by how much their gain has impacted the Visibility.
-Thus, climbing one position for keyword no. 1 counts more than gaining 13 positions for keyword no. 2, because of the significant difference in search volume.
+The keywords are not sorted by how many ranks they gained, but by how much their gain has impacted Visibility.

-Besides the change in ranks, the Visibility Score is also affected by changes in the average search volumes:
+Besides the change in ranks, the Visibility is also affected by changes in the average search volumes.

 your keywords with good rankings increase their search volume or